lapinozz/lapinozz.github.io/_posts/2017-07-18-compile-time-templated-a-star-pathfinding.markdown

 # Inspiration

-I asked my good friend Nyrox on the #sfml IRC for a compile-time challenge to my measure.
+I asked my good friend Nyrox on the #sfml IRC channel for a compile-time challenge to my measure.
 He finally suggested doing A* pathfinding and I gladly took the challenge.

 # Tools

 To help me in my task I used the superb [Compiler Explorer](http://www.godbolt.org).
-It lets you choose between a vast selection of compiler and versions and continuously try to compile your program as you type it.
+It lets you choose between a vast selection of compilers and versions and continuously tries to compile your program as you type it.
 When your program compiles, it shows the resulting assembly on the right, it's really practical when doing.
 At the end I also used [Regex101](http://www.regex101.com) to quickly filter part of the compiler output.
 Finally, I used [C++ Shell](http://www.cpp.sh) which lets you execute C++ code online.

 ## Code